 What does that mean?

-You know, none of these cities, you look at these big cities, decades of democratic rule hasn't hasn't worked.
+You know, none of these cities, you look at these big cities, decades of democratic rule hasn't worked.

-By the way, and they were off with the latest model by 10 and a half million with the you know uh 2.7 million new jobs created uh last month.
+If you look at the socioeconomic records for minorities in terms of unemployment and job creation, record lows, Donald Trump, by the way, and they were off with the latest model by 10 and a half million with the, you know, 2.7 million new jobs created last month.

-Do you understand that the word dismantle or police free also makes some people nervous?
+Do you understand that the word dismantle or police-free also makes some people nervous?

 For instance, what if in the middle of the night my home is broken into?